Stagger Lee

 This song is not merely covered with each new recording.
 It is rewritten and reimagined.
 While many versions of the song are recognizable covers from previous artists, the diversity of original versions is astounding.
 A playlist of 50 or more disparate versions can be heard without ever feeling like one is hearing the same song twice.
 Country Blues, Hawaiian, Jazz and Surf Guitar versions have been recorded as instrumentals.

 Margaret Walker and James Baldwin wrote poems from the song.
-It’s been refashioned as a musical, two novels, a short story, an award-winning graphic novel, Ph.D. dissertations, an apple cider and, in 2008, a pornographic feature film.
+Bobby Seale, a founder of the Black Panthers, named a son Stagolee.
+It’s been refashioned as a musical, two novels, a short story, an award-winning graphic novel, Ph.D. dissertations, an apple cider, a restaurant and, in 2008, a pornographic feature film.

 Stagolee was a bully man, an’ ev’y body knowed, When dey seed Stagolee comin’, to give Stagolee de road